telerik/reporting-docs/embedding-reports/blazor-reporting.md

 ## Supported Operating Systems and Docker Containers

+The Blazor technology allows deploying seamlessly your Web Reporting Applications in multiple environments.
 The article [Available .NET Support for Operating Systems and Docker Containers]({%slug telerikreporting/using-reports-in-applications/dot-net-core-support%}) elaborates on the specifics when deploying Telerik Reporting on different environments.

 ## Displaying Reports in Blazor Web Reporting Applications